-LSD, lysergic acid diethylamide, is a purely synthetic chemical that was first synthesized in 1938 in Switzerland.
-It was discovered during research that was being conducted into ergot derivatives.
+LSD, lysergic acid diethylamide, is a purely synthetic chemical first synthesized in 1938 in Switzerland.
+LSD was discovered during research on ergot derivatives.
 As a member of a group of drugs called psychedelics, it is known for its tendency to cause significant hallucinations and sensory distortions in those under its influence.

-It is a pure white crystalline substance that has no noticeable smell or taste.
-It is so potent, however, that when it is taken the doses are measured in micrograms, and a visible dose is nearly invisible.
-When administered, it is often diluted with alcohol and dropped onto perforated sheets of artwork, called blotter paper, onto gelatin sheets, or even sugar cubes and gummy bears.
+It is a pure white crystalline substance with no noticeable smell or taste.
+It is so potent, however, that when it is taken, the doses are measured in micrograms, and a dose is nearly invisible.
+When administered, it is often diluted with alcohol and dropped onto perforated sheets of artwork, blotter paper, gelatin sheets, or even sugar cubes and gummy bears.
 The users then take the drug orally, holding it in the mouth for some time while it absorbs through the mucous membranes.

 What is a Tolerance to LSD?

-Tolerance is basically the diminishing returns that you receive from using a specific substance regularly.
-With some substances, the tolerance builds up slowly, while in others it only takes a few uses to begin to notice the effects of the tolerance.
+Tolerance is the diminishing returns you receive from regularly using a specific substance.
+With some substances, the tolerance builds up slowly, while in others, it only takes a few uses to begin to notice the effects of the tolerance.

 With many drugs, the diminishing returns in drug effects that are experienced often motivate the user to take increasingly large amounts.
-This holds true for drugs like cocaine, heroin, crack, and many prescription drugs.
-Once the body acclimates to the substance, it can mean suffering withdrawal symptoms if the dosage is not increased or at least maintained.
+This holds for drugs like cocaine, heroin, crack, and many prescription drugs.
+However, once the body acclimates to the substance, it can suffer withdrawal symptoms if the dosage is not increased or maintained.

 Withdrawal Symptoms When Detoxing From a Tolerance to LSD

 Since LSD does not create a strong chemical dependency to the degree that many other drugs do.
-Drugs that do cause severe chemical dependencies, begin to create a large amount of chemical adaptation or adjustment in the brain of the user.
-LSD is known to not create a physical reliance on the drug in its users, however, there is a noticeable psychological dependence aspect.
+Drugs that cause severe chemical dependencies begin to create a large amount of chemical adaptation or adjustment in the user’s brain.
+LSD is known to not create a physical reliance on the drug in its users.
+However, there is a noticeable psychological dependence.

-With LSD withdrawal typically being unique for each user, the potential symptoms can be difficult to predict, though there are many common symptoms that can be used to anticipate what the experience may entail.
-When going through LSD withdrawal, the user will likely experience some of the following issues:
+With LSD withdrawal typically unique for each user, the potential symptoms can be difficult to predict.
+However, many common symptoms can be used to anticipate what the experience may entail.

 - Discomfort or irritability

-There are also some considerations to be made for the potential long-term effects of LSD use and subsequent withdrawal.
-In many cases of heavy or extended usage, and even in some cases of moderate to low usage, the substance can cause extremely unpleasant experiences or “trips”.
+There are also some considerations for the potential long-term effects of LSD use and subsequent withdrawal.
+In many cases of heavy or extended usage, and even in some cases of moderate to low usage, the substance can cause extremely unpleasant experiences or “trips.”

-These “bad trips” can not only be dangerous and frightening when they occur, but they can leave lasting marks of anxiety or trauma, and even PTSD in some severe instances.
-These bad trips can then lead to episodes called “flashbacks” which cause the user to potentially relive a traumatic psychedelic experience.
+These “bad trips” can not only be dangerous and frightening when they occur, but they can leave lasting marks of anxiety, trauma, and even PTSD in some severe instances.
+In addition, these bad trips can lead to episodes called “flashbacks,” which cause the user to potentially relive a traumatic psychedelic experience.
 Often lasting for just a few minutes, the flashback can render the person unable to communicate or continue with their day until it has subsided.

-Knowing how long your withdrawal from LSD and subsequent detox can take can often be quite difficult.
-Since the withdrawal will be largely psychological and therefore subjective, the timeline of your progress will be your own.
+Knowing how long your withdrawal from LSD and subsequent detox can take can be difficult.
+Since the withdrawal will be largely psychological and subjective, your progress timeline will be your own.
 It will be influenced by how long you used LSD, the doses that were involved each time, and the presence of any pre-existing mental health issues or conditions.

-When you stop taking LSD after developing a tolerance, you may find that you become generally uncomfortable for several days.
-You may also be more anxious than usual, as well as possibly having trouble getting to sleep.
+You may become generally uncomfortable for several days when you stop taking LSD after developing a tolerance.
+You may also be more anxious than usual and have trouble sleeping.
 If you have mental health issues like depression, schizophrenia, or anxiety, they may be triggered during this experience.
-In some cases, you may need professional help for your more persistent symptoms.
+Sometimes, you may need professional help for your more persistent symptoms.

 How to Get Help if You Have a Tolerance to LSD

-Many people find success in traditional methods such as telling friends and family so that not only can you help maintain personal accountability, but you can also begin to identify your ideal support network.
-Many people do not know the help and support that is available to them until they find the courage to ask.
-Other tips for sticking to your choice to quit include:
+Many people find success in traditional methods such as telling friends and family so that you can help maintain personal accountability and begin to identify your ideal support network.
+Many people do not know the help and support available until they find the courage to ask.

 - Picking a specific day to make it official, preferably one that will be busy enough to distract you